-- Facilitate no or low-cost alternative dispute resolution processes between small businesses, and between small businesses and state or local government. - Amplify the views, challenges and experiences of small business operators on issues that impact their ability to do business, including assisting them navigate complexity & challenges in dealings with state and local government bodies. - Collaborate and engage with small businesses operators, governments, industry, and the community to create a thriving business environment. - Strengthen the integrity of the small business sector by providing information & advice about legislative obligations under Acts administered by the Commissioner and enforcing compliance with those legislative requirements where appropriate. - Deliver a fast, fair and consistent customer experience.
+- Facilitate alternative dispute resolution processes between small businesses, and between small businesses and state or local government and provide information and advice about legislative obligations under Acts administered by the Commissioner. - Amplify the views, challenges and experiences of small business operators on issues that impact their ability to do business, including assisting them navigate complexity & challenges in dealings with state and local government bodies. - Collaborate and engage with small businesses operators, governments, industry, and the community to create a thriving business environment. - Strengthen the integrity of the small business sector by ensuring compliance with legislative requirements and Acts administered by the Commissioner where appropriate. - Deliver a fast, fair and consistent customer experience and ensure the wellbeing of our people.